nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Done ✓

+- [x] split the the TokenNode into lexical nodes and syntax nodes. different structs, different enums in order to have less clutter.
+No more ChildrenType, no more match_unreachable! to get the node children
+- [x] move operation arguments into ops/tokenkind enum??? the borrow checker would not be happy, though
+- [x] Wrap LiteralValues into Rc to allow passing them around.
+Note that they never get mutated and the symbol table holds some that are currently being copied to substitute their symbol if the value is known
 - [x] hide the debug printing to the console behind the -v flag
 - [x] static keyword
 - [x] disallow changinc mutability when casting references